DevExpress-Examples/asp-net-web-forms-grid-select-rows-when-page-opened-first-time/Readme.md

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e20039/)**
 <!-- run online end -->
-This example demonstares how to specify a list of rows in Controller, pass this data to View, and select the specified rows when a page is opened for the first time.
+This example demonstrates how to specify a list of rows in a Controller, pass this data to a View, and select the specified rows when a page is opened for the first time.

 ![](grid-with-selected-rows.png)